 This is a low value, indicating very poor agreement between these two observers.
 There is reason for concern and action should be taken to improve the agreement.
-Similarly the values for the other pairs can be calculated: $\kappa(O1,O3) \approx 0.72$, $\kappa(O2,O3) \approx 0.22$.
+Similarly the values for the other pairs can be calculated: $\kappa(O1,O3) \approx 0.72$ , $\kappa(O2,O3) \approx 0.22$ .
 Observer 1 and 3 are in good agreement.
-Observer 2 is clearly different from 1 and 3 and probably needs additional training.
+Observer 2 is clearly different from 1 and 3 and the reasons for the deviation requires further investigation (e.g. consider need for additional training).